cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - janssen vaccine
 - biontech administration
 - johnson and johnson administration
+- j&j vax administration
 - pfizer dosage
+- vaccination rate
+- what is the vaccination rate
 - how many doses of johnson and johnson are available
 - how many doses of pfizer vaccine are there?
 - one or two doses of biontech
 - how many doses do i need to get vaccinated with moderna

 ## intent:vaccine_booster
 - 3rd dose when
 - About 3rd dose
 - About third dose
 - Am I eligible for a third dose?
 - Booster Janssen
 - Booster vaccines
 - Booster vax
 - Can I get third dose
 - Do all covid vaccines need a booster?
 - Do I have to get a booster vaccine?
 - Do I need a third dose?
 - Got the Pfizer shot, do I need a booster
 - Got the Pfizer shot, do I need a third dose
 - Got the Pfizer shot, do I need a third dose
 - Got the Pfizer vaccine, do I need a booster
 - Got the Pfizer vaccine, do I need a third dose
 - Info on third dose please
 - Information about third dose
 - Moderna booster dose
 - More on booster vaccine
 - more on booster vax
 - More on third dose
 - Pfizer Booster shot
 - Will all covid vaccines need a 3rd dose?
 - Will all covid vaccines need a booster?
 - Will all vaccines need a third dose?